sabinlungudotcpp/groupProjectSEM/README.md

 > **4. The top N populated countries in the world where N is provided by the user.**

-> **5   The top N populated countries in a continent where N is provided by the user.
+> **5   The top N populated countries in a continent where N is provided by the user.**

-> **6. The top N populated countries in a region where N is provided by the user.
+> **6. The top N populated countries in a region where N is provided by the user.**

-> **7. All the cities in the world organised by largest population to smallest.
+> **7. All the cities in the world organised by largest population to smallest.**

-> **8. All the cities in a continent organised by largest population to smallest.
+> **8. All the cities in a continent organised by largest population to smallest.**

-> All the cities in a region organised by largest population to smallest.
+> **9. All the cities in a region organised by largest population to smallest.**

-> All the cities in a country organised by largest population to smallest.
+> **10. All the cities in a country organised by largest population to smallest.**

-> All the cities in a district organised by largest population to smallest.
+> **11. All the cities in a district organised by largest population to smallest.**

-> The top N populated cities in the world where N is provided by the user.
+> **12. The top N populated cities in the world where N is provided by the user.**

-> The top N populated cities in a continent where N is provided by the user.
+> **13. The top N populated cities in a continent where N is provided by the user.**

 > The top N populated cities in a region where N is provided by the user.